 It is hard to deny that we humans are wreaking havoc on our planet, from air pollution to nuclear spills to the vast amounts of waste floating in our oceans.

 We simply cannot stand idly by, and just because you are travelling away from your home, does not mean that you shouldn't be conscious of your impact on the environment.
-Have you considered becoming an 'eco tourist' on your next trip away?
+Have you considered ways in which you can become an eco-conscious traveller?

 The International Eco Tourism Society describes ecotourism as, “Responsible travel to natural areas that conserves the environment and improves the well-being of local people.”